sphinx-labs/sphinx/specs/merkle-tree.md

 * `uint256 value`: The amount of native gas token to transfer from the Gnosis Safe to the target address.
 This value is not transferred from the `SphinxModuleProxy`.
 * `uint256 gas`: The amount of gas to include in the call from the `SphinxModuleProxy` to the Gnosis Safe.
 * `bytes txData`: The transaction's data.
-* `Enum.Operation operation`: The type of transaction to execute in the Gnosis Safe, i.e., `Call` or `DelegateCall`.
+* `Enum.Operation operation`: The type of transaction to execute in the Gnosis Safe, i.e. `Call` or `DelegateCall`.
 * `bool requireSuccess`: If this is `true` and the transaction in the Gnosis Safe fails, the deployment is marked as "failed" and will end immediately.
-If this is `false`, the deployment will continue regardless of whether the transaction fails.
+If this is `false`, the deployment will continue regardless of whether the transaction fails. [^2]

 ### `CANCEL` Leaf Data